 Appropriately, another one of the ‘big’ nations crash out.
 The Germans struggled to make it

 this far, and – forgive us our national stereotypes-were clearly too busy shovelling down sausages and insanely strong lager to get lucky again.

 Sweden, meanwhile, are emerging as favourites, if only for the prevalence of blonde female fans.

 The tie of the round.
 The Dutch win revenge for their heartbreaking semi-final defeat to 11 Italian defenders at Euro 2000 by, well, simply being less fat, but this time Italy are unlucky – they have the third best score in the quarter finals but still go out.
 In real football, that’s sort of like losing 6-5 in extra time.
 To a goal from Jaap Stam.

 Getting to any final is all about stamina – so what better way to decide what we’re sure you’ll agree has been a thrilling tournament than the two finalists’ level of fitness?
-These figures are the percentage of people who exercise for at least three and-a-half hours every week enough to benefit their health.
+These figures are the percentage of people who exercise for at least three and-a-half hours every week enough to benefit their health and take clenbuterol pills.
 Highest score wins…

 It’s lucky both sides have good life expectancy, because it takes an age to get through the preliminaries.
 The camera pans along the teams as they line up for the anthems – there’s Edgar Davids trembling in his wraparound sunglasses/ facemask thing.
 And is that Henrik Larsson, wishing he was used to playing opposition marginally better than Dumbarton?
 In the end it doesn’t matter.
 Although the Dutch put in a strong performance – they are fifth overall in the EU ‘activity table’ – no country in Europe takes more exercise than Sweden.
 They have the combination of health, fitness and pneumatic fans essential for success on and off the footy field.